hwsc-org/hwsc-org.github.io/wikis/fundamentals/code-review.md

 - Review the functionality.
 Verify the input against the output.
 Check the unit test for missing cases.
 Do we need synchronization?
 - Review for maintainability.
 Can we easily maintain and scale the codes?
 - Can we optimize it?
-- If asking for changes, include a reason for the change and possibly documentations or examples.
+- If asking for changes, include a reason for the change and possibly provide documentations or examples.
 Feel free to even suggest or write the change needed.
 - Follow up on reviews to resolve.
 - Check for lint errors.
 - Check for missing documentation in the codes and wiki.